 $molecule 0 1 O H1 O OH H2 O OH H1 HOH OH = 0.947 HOH = 105.5 $end $rem JOBTYPE ISSC EXCHANGE B3LYP BASIS cc-pVDZ LIN_K FALSE SYMMETRY TRUE MOPROP_CONV_1ST 6 $end

 Unambiguous theoretical estimates of degree of aromaticity are still on high demand.
 The NMR chemical shift methodology offers one unique probe of aromaticity based on one defining characteristics of an aromatic system: its ability to sustain a diatropic ring current.
 This leads to a response to an imposed external magnetic field with a strong (negative) shielding at the center of the ring.
 Schleyer et al. have employed this phenomenon to justify a new unique probe of aromaticity.1142 They proposed the computed absolute magnetic shielding at ring centers (unweighted mean of the heavy-atoms ring coordinates) as a new aromaticity criterion, called nucleus-independent chemical shift (NICS).
 Aromatic rings show strong negative shielding at the ring center (negative NICS), while anti-aromatic systems reveal positive NICS at the ring center.
 As an example, a typical NICS value for benzene is about ppm as estimated with Q-Chem at the Hartree-Fock/6-31G* level.
 The same NICS value for benzene was also reported in Ref.
-1110.
+1142.
 The calculated NICS value for furan of ppm with Q-Chem is about the same as the value reported for furan in Ref.
-1110.
+1142.
 Below is one input example of how to the NICS of furan with Q-Chem, using the ghost atom option.
 The ghost atom is placed at the center of the furan ring, and the basis set assigned to it within the basis mix option must be the basis used for hydrogen atom.

 $molecule 0 1 C -0.69480 -0.62270 -0.00550 C 0.72110 -0.63490 0.00300 C 1.11490 0.68300 0.00750 O 0.03140 1.50200 0.00230 C -1.06600 0.70180 -0.00560 H 2.07530 1.17930 0.01410 H 1.37470 -1.49560 0.00550 H -1.36310 -1.47200 -0.01090 H -2.01770 1.21450 -0.01040 @H 0.02132 0.32584 0.00034 $end $rem JOBTYPE NMR METHOD HF BASIS 6-31G* PURCAR 111 SCF_CONVERGENCE 7 SYM_IGNORE 1 NO_REORIENT 1 $end